-This could strive conflicts amongst workers and create bad reputation for the company.
+Payment of workers may be based on discrimination for e.g. male may be paid higher than women even for the same type of job This could strive conflicts amongst workers and create bad reputation for the company.
 This may also attract local NGOs and legal action against the project Labour Influx The influx of workers may cause impacts to public health, especially an increase in prevalence of diseases.
 Influx of migrant labours during construction can cause mixing of the migrant workforce with the local people.
-This mixing of the groups may cause some adverse impacts to public health in the neighbouring in prevalence of diseases.
+This mixing of the groups approximately and an in prevalence of diseases.
 Influx of migrant labours during construction can cause mixing of the migrant workforce with the local people.
 This mixing of the groups may cause some adverse impacts to public health in the neighbouring villages with the potential for spread of infectious diseases like AIDS and COVID-19.
 Improper sanitation facilities and disposal of municipal solid waste in the construction labour camps can also trigger vector borne diseases.